-6 Tests To Maximize Your Well Woman Exam In Menopause
+6 Tests To Maximize Your Annual Exam In Menopause

-During your well woman exam, your doctor asks how you’ve been feeling, does a brief exam, and usually orders blood work.
-She might rattle off the names of a couple of lab tests she’s ordering, like a CBC (complete blood count) or CMP (comprehensive metabolic panel)—but rarely has the time to explain what exactly these tests are looking for.
+During your annual exam, your doctor asks how you’ve been feeling, does a brief exam, and usually orders blood work.
+He or she might rattle off the names of a couple of lab tests to be ordered, like a CBC (complete blood count) or CMP (comprehensive metabolic panel)—but rarely has the time to explain what exactly these tests are looking for.
 So you get your blood drawn, get a call a few days later that things came back “normal,” and you don’t really think much about it until next year.
 Sound familiar?

 If you are seriously proactive about optimizing your health in menopause and perimenopause, what are the key tests to consider requesting that any doctor can order and will most likely be covered by your insurance?

 Take the following steps before/during your next appointment